 The North Zamari REDD+ Project will focus on implementing activities within the surrounding Bago and Thayarwady Districts.
 The project is administered locally by the Forest Research Institute (FRI), a division of Ministry of Natural Resources Environmental Conservation (MONREC), with support from the Korea Forestry Promotion Institute (KoFPI), Korea Forest Service, and Terra Global Capital.
 In addition to building the first REDD+ project within the country, a major goal of the collaboration is to build local capacity and develop institutional knowledge that will aid in national-level REDD+ efforts, and possibly jurisdictional-level programs.

-The North Zamari Reserve Forest represents 75,000 hectares of mostly intact tropical upland rainforest containing substantial numbers of rare and endangered species.
-In addition to containing habitat for the rapidly declining populations of Asian Elephant, the forest also contains a small population of tigers, leopards, sun bears, Chinese pangolins, and many rare species of turtles.
+The first Project Activity Instance North Zamari Reserve Forest represents 75,000 hectares of mostly intact tropical upland forest containing substantial numbers of rare and endangered species.
+The North Zamari forest remains as an island of biodiversity in an area experiencing massive biodiversity loss.
+In addition to containing habitat for the rapidly declining populations of Asian Elephant, the forest also contains a small population of leopards, sun bears, Chinese pangolins, and many rare species of turtles.
 The North Zamari Reserve Forest contains much of the remaining closed primary forest habitat within the previously heavily logged Pegu Range.
-In addition, the project area contains many species listed in the International Union for Conservation of Nature (IUCN)’s Red List, many of which have significant international interest and local cultural and spiritual value.
+In addition, the first Project Activity Instance contains many species listed in the International Union for Conservation of Nature (IUCN)’s Red List, many of which have significant international interest and local cultural and spiritual value.